David Raya vs Unai Simon: Why Spain keep overlooking their best goalkeeper three months before the World Cup

 Unai Simon played the full 90 minutes against Serbia instead.
 Raya sat on the bench, an unused substitute.

-The numbers are difficult to explain away.
 Raya has 21 clean sheets in 40 appearances this season.
 Simon has seven in 38.
 Raya has conceded 25 goals all campaign.
 Simon has conceded 60.

-De la Fuente's defence rests on experience, familiarity and what Simon enables Spain to do with the ball.
+De la Fuente's defence is based on experience, familiarity and what Simon enables Spain to do with the ball.
 And it's not entirely without merit.
 The Athletic Bilbao goalkeeper started all six of Spain's World Cup qualifying games, kept two clean sheets and reportedly maintained a 90.1% pass accuracy across those fixtures.

 Spain conceded the fourth-fewest shots per 90 in qualifying and finished the campaign without losing a game.
 De la Fuente argues that Simon's understanding with the centre-backs, built over years of shared training and tournament experience, allows Spain's defenders to push higher and press more aggressively.
 Stability, in his view, isn't just about saves.
 It's about the whole structure around the goalkeeper, and disrupting that structure three months before a World Cup is a risk he's not prepared to take.